amnond/editable-table/README.md

 editable-table
 =================

+What this fork changes:
+* Changed movement keys so as not to change cell position when in edit mode but to move within the edit field
+* Added support for 'wall' class for cells that can't be edited/moved to.
+* Added minimal sample

 This tiny (3KB, < 120 lines) jQuery plugin turns any table into an editable spreadsheet.
 Here are the key features:

 * No magic - works on a normal HTML table (so you can plug it in into any web